antonengelhardt/kicktipp-bot/README.md

 2. Install Docker (<https://docs.docker.com/get-docker/>)

-3. Pull the image from Docker Hub
+3. Pull the image from Docker Hub or build it yourself

     ```bash
     docker pull antonengelhardt/kicktipp-bot

+    # or

+    docker build -t antonengelhardt/kicktipp-bot .
     ```

 4. Run the container in the foreground